-Medicare Advantage Plans must meet the same requirements as Medicare Parts A and B. Medicare Advantage Plans cover home health care services.
+Medicare Advantage Plans must meet the same requirements as Medicare Parts A and B. Advantage plans cover home health care services.
 However, the coverage may vary from plan to plan.
-You should contact your Medicare Advantage company for more information about home health care services coverage.
+You should contact your Medicare Advantage company for more information about home healthcare services coverage.

 Qualifying for Medicare-approved Home Health Care Services

 You must meet certain criteria for Medicare-covered home healthcare services to receive coverage.
 You must be homebound and must receive skilled nursing care regularly.
 This means that you need help with activities such as bathing, dressing, using the bathroom, and taking medicine.

 In addition, you must have a doctor’s plan of care.
 The doctor’s care plan will include regular visits from a nurse or other healthcare professionals.

 Medicare Coverage for In-home Caregivers

 Medicare does not cover in-home care from a caregiver.
 However, there are some exceptions.

 Medicare may cover in-home care from a home health aide if you receive hospice care and short-term skilled nursing care.

 You should contact your insurance company for additional information about the coverage for in-home care from a caregiver.